lifemapper/lmsyft/sphinx/aws/aws-setup.rst

   4. Save and name role (specnet_ec2_s3_role)

-Create an IAM role for the EC2/S3/Redshift interaction (specnet_ec2_s3_role)
+Create an IAM role for the EC2/S3/Redshift interaction (specnet_workflow_role)
 ===========================================================

-* Create a Role for EC2 instance access to Redshift and S3
+* Create a Role for workflow including EC2 instance access to Redshift and S3

   1. Trusted entity type = AWS service, Use Case = Redshift - Customizable.